-The light units themselves are exceptionally well made, and use a cast aluminum housing which helps to make them strong, and of course, helps with cooling.
+The light units themselves are exceptionally well made.
+They use a cast aluminum housing which helps to make them strong, and of course, helps with cooling.
 They feature a GORE pressure equalizing vent (all good quality fog lights should have similar), and this helps with reliability.
-As for the light pattern itself, it’s wide and low, with smooth edges – you can positively see a straight line across the top of the beam.
+As for the light pattern itself, it’s wide and low, with smooth edges.
+You can positively see a straight line across the top of the beam.

-Included in the kit is: 2 x fog lights, 2 x mounting brackets, all associated hardware and fixings, wiring, 1 x switch, wiring diagram and stickers.
+Included in the kit are 2 x fog lights, 2 x mounting brackets, all associated hardware and fixings, wiring, 1 x switch, wiring diagram, and stickers.

-Yes, Rigid Industries products are quite pricey, but this would be my choice if I was looking to keep a professionally installed / standard feel to my vehicle that’s safe to use on the highways without issues.
+Yes, Rigid Industries products are quite pricey, but this would be my choice if I was looking to keep a professionally installed / standard feel to my vehicle.
+Plus, they’re safe to use on the highways without issues.

-The Nilight here isn’t for road use, it’s sold strictly ‘for off road use only’, and whether you choose to ignore that is entirely your decision, but perhaps part of the reason why is the brightness – 1,260 lumens makes it one of the brighter lamps here, and the super bright LED chips give a white light, with a color temp around 6,000k.
+The Nilight here isn’t for road use.
+It’s sold strictly ‘for off-road use only’.
+Whether you choose to ignore that is entirely your decision, but perhaps part of the reason why is the brightness.
+The 1,260 lumens make it one of the brighter lamps out there.
+The super bright LED chips give a white light, with a color temp around 6,000k.

 The units are marked as waterproof to 3.3ft for up to 30 minutes.
-The housing is made from a die-cast aluminum, with cooling fins molded in, which Nilight say helps the units last for approximately 30,000 hours (that’s just under 3.5 years of constant use) – see what I mean about the price doesn’t reflect the quality?
+The housing is made from a die-cast aluminum/ It’s got cooling fins molded in, which Nilight says helps the units last for approximately 30,000 hours (that’s just under 3.5 years of constant use).

-Better still, these lights will work on both 12v and 24v DC systems, the brackets make it easy to adjust the angle of the light, and everything aside from a wiring harness is included: 2 x fog lights, 2 x mounting brackets and hardware.
+Better still, these lights will work on both 12v and 24v DC systems.
+The brackets make it easy to adjust the angle of the light.
+Everything aside from a wiring harness is included: 2 x fog lights, 2 x mounting brackets, and hardware.
 Although no wiring harness is included, you do get the red and black ‘tails’ to connect to.

-Hella have been supplying professional fog lights to manufacturers, race teams and rallyists for decades, they’re one of the most popular brands out there, and you can guarantee they’re well engineered and usually fault-free.
+Hella has been supplying professional fog lights to manufacturers, race teams and rallyists for decades, they’re one of the most popular brands out there, and you can guarantee they’re well-engineered and usually fault-free.

-Included in the kits is: 2 x driving lamps (with aluminum vapor coated reflector), 2 x bulbs, wiring harness and electrical relay.
-I can see these being fitted to a restored and classic rally car – they’d finish the job perfectly (or on top of light bar on a truck!).
+Included in the kits are 2 x driving lamps (with aluminum vapor coated reflector), 2 x bulbs, wiring harness, and electrical relay.
+I can see these being fitted to a restored and classic rally car.
+They’d finish the job perfectly (or on top of the light bar on a truck!)
 Whatever your need, the Hella lamps will provide consistent and reliable lighting.

 With a maximum of 50W, these light bulbs throw out some huge lighting – around 2,600 lumens in total, thanks to the ten 5W high power LEDs fitted to each bulb.
 They give off a 6,000k color which is classed as xenon white, and they’d match your headlights if they’ve been upgraded to LED or xenon lighting.

-The price of these bulbs is big, I had to double check the pricing to be honest, just to make sure it was for two bulbs, and not two complete light units.
+These bulbs are expensive.
+I had to double-check the pricing just to make sure it was for two bulbs, and not two complete light units.

-Let’s see if we can justify that price – they have an expected life of around 12 years for a start, which is about 4x as much of the competition, so there’s that.
-They use a patented ‘SafeBeam’ design which reduces the chances of other road users suffering from glare from your lights, and they have a thermal optimum design, which means they stay cooler for longer (which helps with the lifespan).
+Let’s see if we can justify that price.
+They have an expected life of around 12 years for a start.
+That’s about 4x as much of the competition, so there’s that.
+They use a patented ‘SafeBeam’ design which reduces the chances of other road users suffering from glare from your lights.
+They also have a thermal optimum design, which means they stay cooler for longer (which helps with the lifespan).

-Rated at 9.3W, they give off around 840 lumens of light, which to be honest isn’t any brighter than standard fog lights.
+Rated at 9.3W, they give off around 840 lumens of light.
+That isn’t any brighter than standard fog lights.
 But what they do do, is match xenon or LED headlights with their cool 6,000k color, which is bright white.

-Essentially, buying these bulbs will give you two things – long life and color matching to LED headlights, they’re available in a number of fitments – H8, H11 and H16.
-They come with a 3 year warranty.
+Essentially, buying these bulbs will give you two things: long life and color matching to LED headlights.
+They’re available in a number of sizes – H8, H11, and H16.
+They come with a 3-year warranty.

-Each of these LED bulbs uses 6x SEOUL Z8Y19 high intensity chips to deliver around 800 lumens of light, with a cool bright 6,500k color (xenon white), rated at 30W.
+Each of these LED bulbs uses 6x SEOUL Z8Y19 high-intensity chips to deliver around 800 lumens of light.
+They’re cool bright 6,500k color (xenon white) and rated at 30W.

-The bulbs themselves are waterproof to IP65 standard, and they look fantastically engineered in their cold pressed aviation aluminum holder/heat sink (which reduces heat by as much as 35%) – it’s wrong to get excited about fog light bulbs, but they way they’ve built the aluminum aspect in to these is awesome.
+The bulbs themselves are waterproof to IP65 standard.
+They look fantastically engineered in their cold-pressed aviation aluminum holder/heat sink (which reduces heat by as much as 35%.)
+The way they’ve built the aluminum aspect into these is awesome.

-They’ll work on both 12v & 24v DC systems, and have a life expectancy of around 10,000 hours, which is around 1 solid year of use (like, 24-hours a day for a whole year).
+They’ll work on both 12v & 24v DC systems.
+They have a life expectancy of around 10,000 hours, which is around 1 solid year of use (like, 24-hours a day for a whole year).

 For the money, and the design styling with aluminum alone, these bulbs offer great value for money.
 Definitely my choice for replacement fog light bulbs.